access-ci-org/access-shib-idp/README.md

 During the CloudFormation stack creation, a new CodeCommit repository was created.
 The repo has the configuration files used by the Shibboleth IdP (i.e., code.zip).
-If you want to make immediate, short-term changes to configuration (i.e., for testing purposes), you can clone the repository, make changes, and push the changes to the repo.
+If you want to make immediate, short-term changes to configuration (e.g., for testing purposes), you can clone the repository, make changes, and push the changes to the repo.
 This will trigger a new Deployment Pipeline build/deploy.